mdpopescu/public/README.md

 * Inventory: (INCOMPLETE) inventory management system - mainly to use SignalR and Knockout.js

+* Inventory2: another attempt, this time to test some ideas about event sourcing

 * ISBN: Program for converting a product code (12 digits) to an ISBN number (10 digits)

 * Logfind: Implements http://projectsthehardway.com/2015/06/16/project-1-logfind-2/